Dropping the hair dryer for 60 Days Green

 By Hayley Carmichael

-While looking after our locks might seem like an innocuous task, there is a hidden carbon footprint to hair care we can all help to reduce.
+While looking after our locks might seem like an innocuous task, there is a hidden carbon footprint to hair care we can all help to reduce which is why it is part of the ideas we suggest for 60 Days Green.

 How green is your hair care routine?